4 Ways Chiropractic Can Kill That Killer Shoulder Pain

 Absolutely!
 Shoulder pain is often due to an irritation of the tendons, muscles, ligaments or nerves in the area.
 Other times, it’s due to an inflamed bursa capsule, called bursitis.
 Sprained or strained triceps muscles (which is in the upper arm) or the subscapularis muscle (underneath the shoulder blade itself) is sometimes to blame.

 Your chiropractor will do a thorough exam and discover the root cause of your shoulder or arm pain, then create a treatment plan to address the underlying issue.
-Shoulder pain is no joke, you can rely on Better Health Juneau’s same-day chiropractor appointment promise.
+Shoulder pain is no joke, you can rely on our chiropractor in Juneau’s same-day appointment promise.

 What about Frozen Shoulder?